-GlobeSt.com caught up with Howard E. Nelson, a partner and Environmental Group chair of Bilzin Sumberg in Miami, and Cristina Arana Lumpkin, an associate the firm’s Environmental Group, to get their take on these and other related issues in part one of this exclusive interview.
+GlobeSt.com caught up with Howard E. Nelson, a partner and Environmental Group chair of Bilzin Sumberg in Miami, to get his take on these and other related issues in part one of this exclusive interview.
 Be sure to come back to this afternoon’s Miami edition to read part two, in which our experts will discuss the benefits of land redevelopment.

 GlobeSt.com: As available raw land becomes scarce, how is land remediation playing a greater role in development?

 Nelson: When you look at the inventory of remaining raw land, you quickly realize that the overwhelming majority of available large tracts of raw land are either prior agricultural properties or golf courses.
 Both of these uses routinely involve the legal application of controlled substances such as pesticides, herbicides and rodenticides, which may result in the presence of residual chemicals on the properties.

 While the use of these products is normal in the course of agricultural production or golf course maintenance, the potential residuals present unique problems for conversion to residential use.
 As a result, the need for more thorough environmental due diligence and innovative approaches to land remediation is heightened for these types of properties.